oppollon/rajioPlay/README.md

 eden|http://edenofthewest.com:8080/eden.mp3
 listen.moe|https://listen.moe/fallback
 ```
-Obvious notice: The links must be audio links and usually should have extentions like .mp3, .aac, .oog, .pls, .m3u, etc. Please don't randomly insert links!
+Obvious notice: The links must be audio links and usually should have extentions like .mp3, .aac, .ogg, .pls, .m3u, etc. Please don't randomly insert links!

 6. close the .txt and start the .exe again
 Now, you should be able to select your Radio from the ToolStripMenu (by right clicking on the icon).